-With a starting weight of 198 kg, the inspirational Mernda mum-of-two began running in January, and is using the family event as motivation for training and to help her reach her long-term goal to become a marathon runner.
+With a starting weight of 198 kg in 2017, the inspirational Mernda mum-of-two began running in January that year, she has since gone on to complete weekly parkruns and numerous 10 km events and is using the family event as motivation for training and to help her reach her long-term goal to become a marathon runner.

 “My family are my biggest supporters.
 Some mornings my husband has to push me out the door.
 My daughter gives me high fives when I get home.
 It keeps me going.

 “Father’s Day for us is always about family and spending time together.
 This day will provide all of that, with the bonus of getting active together.”

 Walter Rapoport is a Past Chairman of the Council of Christians & Jews (Victoria) and has been the Editor of Gesher for its 2013 – 2016 editions.
 Mr Rapoport has had a long and abiding interest in interfaith and intercultural engagement and served as the inaugural Chairman of the Interfaith Relations Committee of the B’nai B’rith Anti-Defamation Commission.